ColtonTrauCC/ticket-lifecycle/README.md

     <ul>
       <li><img src="https://github.com/ColtonTrauCC/ticket-lifecycle/assets/147654000/d69cf505-0e4d-4616-9718-8cdc823ea154" height="80%" width="80%" alt="Disk Sanitization Steps"/></li>
     </ul>
-    <li>The Agent can message the End User through the Ticket Thread to update the User on the ticket as well as set the status of the ticket (which is left as open since we need to work it out)</li>
+    <li>The Agent can message the End User through the Ticket Thread to update the User on the ticket as well as set the status of the ticket (which is left as <b>Open</b> since we need to work it out)</li>
     <ul>
       <li><img src="https://github.com/ColtonTrauCC/ticket-lifecycle/assets/147654000/becb0089-d4b7-411f-bba0-d5e5fefd649b" height="80%" width="80%" alt="Disk Sanitization Steps"/></li>
     </ul>